trick77/docker-qtum-stake/README.md

 ## Requirements
 - Docker in a x86_64 environment
 - Python's docker-compose
-- Since QTUM is PoS you also need tokens in order to stake
+- Since QTUM is PoS you also need coins in order to stake
 - The ability to remember a passphrase for your QTUM wallet

 ## A word of caution